kykitus/Gameaboutreader/README.md

 # myfirstshitgame
-Here you can experience the game (still in develpment)
+Here you can experience the terminal game (still in develpment)

 This is game